-Finally, CEPA notes that the analysis of the proponent's credit rating is also sensitive to changes in future RORIs.
+The analysis of the proponent's credit rating is also sensitive to changes in future RORIs.
 For example, CEPA indicated that if it were to assume a return on equity that is more consistent with the cost of debt profile assumed by the proponent, financial performance of the notional entity would be substantially weaker in the near term, but much stronger in the longer term.